matheuslenke/100-days-of-swift/README.md

 </div>

 **Day 80** Today was a simple project, showing more about how to manipulate strings in Swift.
 I learned about NSAttributesString and NSMutableAttributedString and some of it's methods, and also how to create some extension methods to the String class

+**Day 81** Today i made some challenges with strings, creating my own extension methods.
+It was nice to practice it's methods a little